s37312001/taiwan-covid-policy-impact-analysis/findings.md

 - mortality rate dropped substantially after April and remained much lower than earlier in the year

 ### Interpretation
 Although infection volume expanded, the risk of death relative to total cases decreased.
-This is consistent with the view that broader vaccination coverage reduced the severity of outcomes.
+This is consistent with the view that broader vaccination coverage reduced the severity of outcomes.The raw number of infections alone did not tell the full story.

-### Interview-friendly takeaway
-A concise way to present this insight:

-> The raw number of infections alone did not tell the full story.
 Once vaccine coverage increased, mortality rate became a more meaningful severity indicator than case volume by itself.

 ---